wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 ## Step 3: Get the population data

-To get the population data:
+To get the population data via the **World Bank API** connector so that it can be used to further process COVID-19 statistics, follow these steps:

 1. Click the last **+** icon in the low-code diagram and click **API Calls**.